 The Holocaust Project: From Darkness into Light is the vision of the world-renowned artist Judy Chicago who in collaboration with her husband, photographer Donald Woodman and a selected number of skilled artisans, spent eight years on a project structured as a journey into the darkness of the Holocaust and out into the light of hope.
 Chicago and Woodman examined the Holocaust in a contemporary context, asking how this tragic event might serve as a prism through which to explore issues of victimization, oppression, injustice and human cruelty—issues that are sadly very much with us today.Read More

-Although Through the Flower did not tour Resolutions, it provided administrative and educational support to the museums where it was exhibited, and continues to work with institutions interested in exhibiting the various works.
-This project might be described as a post-modern undertaking in that it subverts both the tradition of proverbs and that of needlework in a series of images reinterpreting traditional proverbs, through works that combine painting and needlework.
+Although Through the Flower did not tour Resolutions, it provided administrative and educational support to the museums where it was exhibited.
+This project, described as a post-modern undertaking, subverts both the tradition of proverbs and that of needlework in a series of images reinterpreting traditional proverbs, through works that combine painting and needlework.

 Resolutions: A Stitch in Time is a series of painted and needlework images created by Judy Chicago and a group of highly accomplished needleworkers, many of whom have worked with Chicago on previous projects.
 Begun in 1994 with the intention of addressing the problem of the widespread breakdown of social values, this project reinterprets traditional adages and proverbs for the future.Read More

 Through the Flower developed the New Mexico Women’s Cultural Corridor as part of its program of fostering the understanding of feminist art.